gusclatest/teleport/rfd/0193-access-control-decision-api.md

 take the appropriate permit structure as input.
 Permits will *always* be passed by pointer, not value, as a precaution against zero value bugs resulting in unintended access.

-- Methods will conventionally take the form `rpc Evaluate<Action>(<Action>Request) returns (<Action>Permit)`.
-For example, the method for evaluating server access would read `rpc EvaluateSSHAccess(SSHAccessRequest) returns (SSHAccessPermit)`.
+- Decision Service methods will conventionally take the form `rpc Evaluate<Action>(Evaluate<Action>Request) returns (Evaluate<Action>Response)`.
+For example, the method for evaluating server access would read `rpc EvaluateSSHAccess(EvaluateSSHAccessRequest) returns (EvaluateSSHAccessResponse)`.

-Note that this deviates somewhat from common PDP conventions in that we don't return a decision object wrapping the permit.
-Any result other than allow must be communicated as an error.
+- Response objects will contain a top-level `Decision` oneof field with `Permit` and `Denial` variants.
+The underlying permit/denial types will conventionally be named `<Action>Permit` and `<Action>Denial`.

-- Common `RequestMetadata` and `PermitMetadata` types will be provided and should be included in the request and permit respectively.
+- Common `RequestMetadata`, `PermitMetadata`, and `DenialMetadata` types will be provided and should be included in all requests, permits, and denials.
 These types will contain common fields like teleport version of PDP/PEP, dry run flag, etc.

+- We will not generally try to write polymorphic abstractions over different request/decision/permit/denial types, but helpers will be provided for basic permit/denial control-flow.
+For example, a `decision.Unwrap` function will be provided that converts decision responses into the form `(Permit, error)` where `error` is a `trace.AccessDeniedError` built from the contents of the denial.

 - A standard `Resource` reference types with fields like  `kind` and `name` will be provided and should be prefered in those APIs where specifying individual resources or sets of resources is necessary.
 PDPs will use this reference to load